 Before you begin children’s book formatting, you should have a finished story that you’ve written, edited, and allowed someone else to read.
 Your text may change slightly once you start adding illustrations, but these should not be major changes.

 It is much easier to start with a fully finished text than to spend time trying to write, figure out illustrations, and format the book all at the same time.
 You’ll drive yourself crazy, and your book will take a long, frustrating time to write.
-Save steps by having your story complete before you begin worrying about illustrations and layout.
+Save steps by having your story complete before you begin worrying about illustrations and layout and children’s book formatting.

 Pictures are as important as words in children’s book formatting.
 To appeal to children, you need lots of high-quality, highly artistic illustrations.
 Some rare authors happen to also be excellent artists, but that doesn’t mean you know how to illustrate for children.
 That takes a special skill.